watermelonwolverine/Filename-Tag-Generator/README.md

 # Limitations

-Putting the tags into the filenames is limited by the maximum path length and maximum filename length.
+Putting the tags into the filenames is limited by the maximum path length and the maximum filename length of the system(s) you're using.
 Windows, Linux, GoogleDrive, OneDrive, Dropbox, etc. all have different restraints on those.